ddev/ddev.com/src/content/blog/why-use-ddev-local-instead-of-rolling-your-own-docker-based-local-dev-solution.md

   - DevOps
 ---

 If you know something about Docker, you know that you can throw one or two Docker images together and get yourself a working local development environment.
 There are plenty of nginx and PHP images out there on [hub.docker.com](https://hub.docker.com), and you can do lots and lots of things with them.
-So why use [DDEV](https://ddev.readthedocs.io), a tool that runs on Docker, when you could just roll your own Docker solution for local development?
+So why use [DDEV](https://ddev.readthedocs.io), a tool that runs on Docker, when you could roll your own Docker solution for local development?
 I’ll try to make a comparison.
 Of course I’m biased in favor of DDEV.

 ### **Custom Docker or docker-compose solution:**